European shares muted as investors mull Brexit, oil provides support

 As Britain embarked on a path of tough negotiations, all eyes turned to the government's White Paper, in which it will set out plans to convert European Union laws into domestic legislation.

-“The last week of March has been cited for some time as the potential Article 50 trigger date, so we don’t really have that much corporate news about at the moment,” Henry Croft, research analyst at Accendo Markets, said.

-“We’re trying to watch the reaction of foreign exchange markets to gauge where the direction might be going for the FTSE 100 and then, on top of that, we’ve also got a little bit of a crude oil rebound as well.”

-A rise in oil stocks lent support, with the sector up 1 percent and set for its third session of straight gains as crude prices ticked higher.
+A rise in oil stocks lent support, with the sector gaining 0.7 percent as crude prices ticked higher.

-Broker upgrades helped provide direction, with Ashtead the top gainer, up 3.5 percent after Liberum began their coverage of the stock with a "buy" rating.
+Broker upgrades also helped the top gainers, with Ashtead up 2.8 percent after Liberum began their coverage of the stock with a "buy" rating, and shares in Dixons Carphone were also boosted after Barclays began with an "overweight" rating.

-Shares in Spanish pharma stocks Grifols were also boosted after JP Morgan reiterated their "overweight" rating on the stock, saying that the firm was likely to benefit from Immuno-globulin upside in 2017.

-Among the fallers, a downgrade weighed on Bpost's shares, which dropped 5 percent after KBC cut the Belgian postal firm to "hold" due to a rejected tariff increase proposal.

-Retailer H&M's shares also fell 4.8 percent, close to 4-years lows, following a strong open.

-The retailer posted a smaller than expected fall in pretax profit for the first quarter, and said that it will launch a separate brand in the second half of the year.
+UK grocer Morrison's also rose 2.1 percent, while retailer H&M gained 1.3 percent after posting a smaller than expected fall in pretax profit for its fiscal first quarter and said that it would launch a new separate brand in the second half of the year.

-However, analysts voiced their concerns about H&M's rising inventory levels, as well as a revolving credit facility.

-Autos were the biggest sectoral faller, down 1.1 percent and led lower by a fall in Daimler's shares, which traded without entitlement to its latest dividend payout.
-(Reporting by Kit Rees; Editing by Ralph Boulton)
+Autos were the biggest sectoral faller, down 1.2 percent and led lower by a fall in Daimler's shares, which traded without entitlement to its latest dividend payout.
+(Reporting by Kit Rees; Editing by Alison Williams)

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.